-We endeavour to meet all children's needs regardless of their ability or disability and pride ourselves on our inclusive, forward thinking curriculum.
+We endeavour to meet all children's needs regardless of their ability or disability and pride ourselves on our inclusive, forward thinking curriculum which values and celebrates all children.
 Our school has highly trained staff and resources to help all children reach their full potential.
 For further details of our 'Local Offer' please see our SEND section on the school website.